Stability Analysis of Thermohaline Convection With a Time-Varying Shear Flow Using the Lyapunov Method: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We demonstrated that the Lyapunov method is a viable tool to identify instabilities for a linear time-periodic system describing thermohaline convection with a periodically time-varying background shear flow.
+We demonstrated that the Lyapunov method is a viable tool to identify instabilities for a linear time-periodic fluid system describing thermohaline convection with a periodic time-varying background shear flow.
 In the linear matrix inequalities formulation, we include the time derivative of the weighting matrix $\dot{\boldsymbol{P}}(t)$ of the Lyapunov function candidate, which is approximated by the forward Euler method.
 With enough temporal discretization points, we find that the growth rate predicted by the Lyapunov method or the Floquet theory converges to that obtained by numerical simulations.
-The eigenvectors of the weighting matrix $\boldsymbol{P}(t)$ are employed to uncover the instantaneous principal direction of instabilities.
+The eigenvectors of the weighting matrix $\boldsymbol{P}(t)$ are employed to uncover the most dangerous disturbances.

 We also benchmark the memory and computational time required by the Lyapunov method and how it varies over the number of temporal discretization points, which suggests future directions for improving the computational efficiency of the Lyapunov method.
-Another future direction is to explore high-order finite difference methods to approximate $\dot{\boldsymbol{P}}(t)$, which might help improve the convergence of the Lyapunov method.
-The Lyapunov method can be further extended to study the nonlinear stability and systems with non-periodic time dependence; see e.g., Ref. \cite{wei2025upper}.
+Another future direction is to investigate other high-order numerical methods to approximate $\dot{\boldsymbol{P}}(t)$ in LMI.
+Moreover, we also aim to leverage this work as a building block to extend the Lyapunov method to analyze the nonlinear stability \cite{liu2020input}, nonlinear input-output analysis \cite{wei2025nonlinear}, and non-periodically time-varying systems \cite{wei2025upper}.